COLUMN-IEA call to end fossil fuels likely to fall on deaf ears in Asia: Russell | Headlines

 Australia's conservative government has, in some ways, become the poster boy for recalcitrance on climate change actions, with its oft-stated support of fossil fuels and policy designed to encourage their development and use.
 Federal Energy Minister Angus Taylor said on May 18 that his government would use its wholly-owned Snowy Hydro company to build a A$600 million ($464 million), 660-megawatt gas-fired power plant at Kurri Kurri, a regional area north of the country's biggest city of Sydney.

-However, in Asia this looks currently unrealistic, especially given the opposition of many of the governments in the region, even those who have committed to net zero targets.
-(Editing by Muralikumar Anantharaman)
+However, in Asia, this looks currently unrealistic, especially given the opposition of many of the governments in the region, even those who have committed to net-zero targets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)